Executive summary

 4) Hisense U8QG — Mini-LED value pick

-- Gaming features with low input lag
+- Gaming support with low input lag

 5) TCL QM8K — big-screen immersion on a budget

-- Compelling size‑per‑dollar value
+- Excellent size-per-dollar value

-- Vivid HDR and fast motion for sports
+- Fast motion handling for sports

-- Mini‑LED with effective local dimming
+- Mini-LED with strong local dimming

 6) LG C5 (42–48 in) — small rooms and desks